Zaid-Ajaj/Fable.Remoting/documentation/src/dependency-injection.md

 ## Going even further: using the built-in Reader monad.

-Ever since version 3.x of remoting, the final rewrite, remoting has included the `reader` monad which is way of resolving dependencies in a functional manner.
+Ever since version 3.x of remoting, the final rewrite, remoting has included the `reader` monad which is a way of resolving dependencies in a functional manner.
 With the `reader` monad, the above example can be refactored in two ways:

 - Writing a single *reader function* for the `ITodoApi`
 - Writing a reader function for each seperate protocol function